vialab/OpenSSH-Doc-Analyzer/README.md

 This software was created in PYTHON 3.7 and is not compatible with more up to date versions.

 A database connection is required for proper functioning of this software.
 You may connect to your local database by providing your own `dbconfig.py` file in the `./static/py/` directory.
+In order for `dbconfig.py` to be read uncomment line 1 of `db.py` which is also in `./static/py`.
 Alternatively, you may pass the `DATABASE_URL` environment variable a database string to the FLASK instance.
 An example is provided:

 ```
 mysql = {